-When utilized in an industrial facility a mezzanine or “plant platform” as it is often referred to is an inexpensive way to add additional manufacturing or storage space without the cost and down time associated with building renovations.
-Platforms can be for equipment only, can be designed to accommodate people for service to the machinery or can be full-fledged work areas in their own right.
+When utilized in an industrial facility a mezzanine floor or “mezzanine platform” as it is often referred to is an inexpensive way to add additional manufacturing or storage space without the cost and downtime associated with building renovations.
+Platforms can be for equipment only, can be designed to accommodate people for service to the machinery, or can be full-fledged work areas in their own right.

-All of the mezzanines designed and built by Jantz Canada are a one of a kind solution specific to the customer’s needs, sanitary guidelines and budgetary concerns.
-As such they can easily be made to fit around pre-existing equipment, building columns etc.
+All of the mezzanine floor designed and manufactured by Jantz Canada is a one-of-a-kind solution specific to the customer’s needs, sanitary guidelines, and budgetary concerns.
+As such, they can easily be made to fit around pre-existing equipment, building columns, etc.

 Many considerations need to be taken into account when designing a mezzanine floor.

-- Decking material Can be fibreglass or metal grating, aluminum or stainless steel checker plate.
-Each can have their own advantages.
-Stainless steel with the seems welded after installation is the best sanitary option.
+- Decking material Can be fiberglass or metal grating, aluminum or stainless steel checker plate.
+Each can have its own advantages.
+Stainless steel that seems welded after installation is the best sanitary option.

 - Separate or formed kick plate A less expensive option is a separate kick plate whereas a formed version integral to the decking material will contain any spilled product so if contamination to the level below is a concern the formed version is the best option.

-- Type of Handrail Handrails can be as simple as angle iron uprights and runners to fully welded and polished stainless steel tube.
-There are many options available each with their own associated advantages and costs.
+- Type of Handrail Handrails can be as simple as angle iron uprights and runners to fully welded and polished stainless steel tubes.
+There are many options available each with its own associated advantages and costs.

 Jantz Canada Mezzanine Floor